 an introduction to learning theory, instructional design models, and the instructional design and development process.

 Whether you are in health care, education, business, software development, or a trainer in any other industry, this online course will help you analyze, design, and develop instruction.

-Register now to reserve a spot for Summer 2021.
+Register now to reserve a spot.
 There is no registration fee to reserve a class.
 No transcripts are required.

 Summer: May 3 - June 25, 2021

 Tuition: $466 per semester hour graduate credit ($1,398 for a three-credit course)

 Fall: August 30 - October 22, 2021